AgnesSG/AgnesSG.github.io/_projects/1_ecotourism_cuchumatanes.markdown

 The local communities in this area are among the poorest in the country and this project could contribute to improving their economic situation in a sustainable way.

-Local building materials and construction techniques, which are currently at high risk of disappearing, were selected because of their cultural value, in addition to being more appropriate than modern materials with regards to the local climatological and environmental conditions (based on thermal studies).
+Local building materials and construction techniques, which are currently at high risk of disappearing, were selected because of their cultural value.
+Additionally, based on thermal studies, they are more appropriate than modern materials with regards to the local climatological and environmental conditions.
 Alternative, low-impact technologies also had to be used since there is no water, drainage, or waste management infrastructure in the area.

-**The proposal** Four places were found to be suitable for touristic activities and were analysed further to determine the most appropriate uses according to their potential and physical capacity.
+**The proposal** Four places were found to be suitable for tourism and were analysed further to determine the most appropriate uses according to their potential and physical capacity.
 Three places – Puerta del Cielo, Laguna los Ordoñez and La Torre – were designed for sightseeing.
 Cerro Tuicoj was selected to host a regional ecotourism centre for panoramic observation, education, dining, and lodging services.
-A low-impact transportation system – horse riding – was promoted for visiting the sites, thus minimising the impact of the touristic activities.
+A low-impact transportation system – horse riding – was promoted for visiting the sites, thus minimising the impact of tourism.
 For this reason, the proposal includes stables at each of the sites.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">